algolia/github-awesome-autocomplete/README.md

 ### Features

-This Chrome extension replaces GitHub's searchbar and add auto-completion capabilities on:
+This Chrome extension replaces GitHub's search bar and add auto-completion (instant-search & suggestion) capabilities on:

  * top public repositories
  * last active users
- * your private repositories (this one is done locally without Algolia: your list of private repositories remains locally in your browser)
+ * your private repositories
+   * default is without Algolia: done locally in your browser using vanilla JS search
+   * ability to use Algolia (typo-tolerant & relevance improved) through a "Connect with GitHub" (oauth2)
+ * your issues
+   * only available if you choose to "Connect with GitHub"

 ![capture](capture.gif)